Assault Amphibious Vehicle: Development

 In March 2015, SAIC was awarded a contract to perform an AAV Survivability Upgrade (SU).
 Marine Corps and SAIC officials unveiled the AAV SU prototype in January 2016, with survivability enhancements including replacing the angled EAAK with 49 advanced buoyant ceramic armor panels, a bonded spall liner, armor-protected external fuel tanks, an aluminum armor underbelly providing Mine Resistant Ambush Protected (MRAP)-equivalent blast protection, and blast mitigating seats as well as a more powerful engine, new suspension system, and increased reserve buoyancy.
-The AAV SU program was intended to upgrade 392 out of the some 1,000-vehicle fleet to keep them operational through 2035 as the ACV gradually entered service.
-However, in August 2018 the Marine Corps terminated the AAV upgrade program, instead opting for increased procurement of the ACV.
+The AAV SU program was intended to upgrade 392 vehicles to keep them operational through 2035 as the ACV gradually entered service.
+In August 2017, the Marine Corps awarded SAIC a low-rate initial production for 21 vehicle upgrades.
+However, in August 2018 the Marine Corps terminated the AAV upgrade program, citing other budgetary priorities.

+In 2021, the United States Marine Corps started to install the M153 Common Remotely Operated Weapon Station (CROWS) on their AAVP-7A1s.
+The M153 CROWS is a stabilized mount that contains a sensor suite and fire control software.
+It allows on-the-move target acquisition and first-burst target engagement.
+Capable of target engagement under day and night conditions, the CROWS sensor suite includes a daytime video camera, thermal camera and laser rangefinder.
+It can be fitted with the Mk-19 grenade launcher, M2 .50 Caliber Machine Gun, or M240B Medium Machine Gun.